Bandwidth/csharp-sdk/docs/RecordingsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="getcalltranscription"></a>
+<a id="getrecordingtranscription"></a>
-# **GetCallTranscription**
+# **GetRecordingTranscription**
-> TranscriptionList GetCallTranscription (string accountId, string callId, string recordingId)
+> RecordingTranscriptions GetRecordingTranscription (string accountId, string callId, string recordingId)

 Get Transcription

 Downloads the specified transcription.
-If the transcribed recording was multi-channel, then there will be 2 transcripts.
+If the recording was multi-channel, then there will be 2 transcripts.
 The caller/called party transcript will be the first item while [`<PlayAudio>`](/docs/voice/bxml/playAudio) and [`<SpeakSentence>`](/docs/voice/bxml/speakSentence) transcript will be the second item.
 During a [`<Transfer>`](/docs/voice/bxml/transfer) the A-leg transcript will be the first item while the B-leg transcript will be the second item.

 ### Example
 ```csharp